Dessert Tea vs Hot Chocolate: Which Fits Better at Night?

 Dessert tea is not trying to out-rich hot chocolate.
 It is a different kind of drink, and the differences are exactly what matter at night.
 Take them against the strengths hot chocolate just earned.

 Where hot chocolate leans on added sugar, a good dessert tea gets its sweetness from the botanicals themselves, figs, dates, vanilla, warm spice, with no sugar poured in.
 And where hot chocolate is thick and full-bodied, dessert tea is lighter, so it sits comfortably late without the heavy, full feeling a rich cup can leave.
-That lightness is not always what you want, some nights you want the heavy one, but it is what lets a dessert tea be an everyday drink rather than an occasional indulgence.
+That lightness is what lets a dessert tea be an everyday drink rather than an occasional indulgence.

 The Deciding Factors at Night